 The MDE does not officially endorse any specific technology standards or models of teaching with technology.
-However, the resources provided within this guide are made available to assist educators and administrators with the integration of technology into classrooms, schools, and school districts.
-Local schools have discretion over which technology partners and products are utilized in their districts.
+However, the resources provided within this guide are made available to assist educators and school and district leaders with the integration of technology into classrooms, schools, and school districts.
+Local schools have discretion over which technology partners and products are used in their districts.
 For legal advice regarding technology services, please contact your local school board attorney.